JalexSocial/rizzy.docs/content/docs/introduction/contentsecurity.md

 ## Generating and Validating Nonces with Rizzy

 Rizzy provides an interface, `IRizzyNonceProvider`, for generating nonce values.
 The provider uses a cryptographically secure HMAC key to generate and validate nonce tokens.
-An HMAC key must be provided during application startup or can be generated automatically.
+An HMAC key must be provided during application startup or can be generated automatically for you.
+You do not need to provide a NonceHMACKey configuration value if you want to have the key generated automatically.

 ### IRizzyNonceProvider